goadesign/goa.design/content/extend/plugins.md

 Another interesting aspect is that DSLs complete each other.
 It is not necessary to write a new DSL from scratch, one may add a few new keywords to the built-in API DSL for example.
-The new DSL implementation can create new artefacts or change how existing artefacts are created.
+The new DSL implementation can create new artifacts or change how existing artifacts are created.

 ## Extending the DSL

 goa DSLs consist of Go package functions that construct recursive data structures called *definitions*.
 The roots of these definitions must be recorded in the goa *dslengine* package *Roots* variable.
 The actual content of the definitions is completely up to you.
-The generators use them to create the artefacts so they should contain all the required information.
+The generators use them to create the artifacts so they should contain all the required information.

 ### First Exposure